altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium-065b/hw2sw-flow/ug-hw2sw-flow-agx5e-premium-065b.md

 #### RYO Toolchain and Environment Setup

-Set up a minimal software environment to validate the basic functionality of the IP integrated into the hardware project.
+Set up a minimal software environment to validate the basic functionality of the IP integrated into the Quartus project.
 The "[Roll Your Own](https://altera-fpga.github.io/rel-26.1/embedded-designs/agilex-5/e-series/premium-065b/gsrd/ug-gsrd-agx5e-premium-065b/#build-and-exercise-roll-your-own-binaries)" (RYO) flow facilitates the build of U-Boot and Arm Trusted Firmware for rapid bring-up.

 Navigate to the RYO folder: